arthur5120/real-time-chat-app/--todo-list.md

 # Make user lists update comparing uuid instead of number of users, or maybe dates.
 # User going inactive on logout.
 # Banner might be using stale auth states.
 [DONE]
-# Banner might be breaking due to everlapping state changes.
+# Banner might be breaking due to overlapping state changes.
 # Inactive status updating unnecessarily.
 [DONE]
 # Typing status not updating when sending the message.
 # Find a way to update all the lists.

 // Done yesterday

-Prevent erroneous typing notifications for invalid users.
-Updated the typing indicator to display an icon next to the user name instead of a warning message.
-Reduced the delay on the typing socket emit function.

-// Done today

 Update typing status to false after sending a message to prevent it from freezing on the other end due to the socket disconnecting.
 Reduce typing status update delay to increase responsiveness.

+// Done today

+Implement user list update on callback function when receiving list events.